-4.4.5 THE OFFSET OF ULIRGS FROM THE MAIN SEQUENCE OF STAR FORM-ING GALAXIES
+4.4.4 THE OFFSET OF ULIRGS FROM THE MAIN SEQUENCE OF STAR FORM-ING GALAXIES

-Star formation rate and $M{star}$ tightly correlates from $z \sim 0$ to $z \sim 2$ ; the slope is between $\sim 0.6$ and ~1.0 (mostly depends on the galaxy sample) but the normalization decreases with redshift.
+Star formation rate and $M{star}$ tightly correlates from $z \sim 0$ to $z \sim 2$ ; the slope is between $\sim 0.6$ and $\sim 1.0$ (mostly depends on the galaxy sample) but the normalization decreases with redshift.
 This indicates that the overall SFR increases from $z \sim 0$ to $z \sim 2$ and SFGs were forming stars more actively in the past compared to lower redshift galaxies at the same masses.
-Observations indicate that high redshift SFGs contain larger molecular gas reservoir (e.g Daddi et al., 2010; Tacconi et al., 2010), and therefore the star formation rate per stellar mass is higher at $z \sim 2$ ; in time this reservoir is used up and result in lower SFRs at $z\sim$ 0.
-Figure 4.11 clearly demonstrates that local ULIRGs are outliers with respect to the 'main sequence' of the normal star-forming galaxies up to $z \sim 2$ .
-Local ULIRGs are already known to be outliers compared to the local 'main sequence' (Elbaz et al., 2007).
-This is not surprising because, in the first place, ULIRGs are defined by their enormous IR luminosities powered by intense star-formation and in order to be defined as ULIRGs they should have $172 \le SFR(IR) \le 1721$ .
+Observations indicate that high redshift SFGs contain higher molecular gas reservoir (e.g Daddi et al., 2010; Tacconi et al., 2010), and therefore the star formation efficiency is higher at $z \sim 2$ ; in time this reservoir is used up and result in lower SFRs at $z \sim 0$ .
+Figure 4.14 clearly demonstrates that local ULIRGs are outliers with respect to the 'main sequence' of the normal star-forming galaxies up to $z \sim 2$ .
+Local ULIRGs are already known to be outliers compared to the local 'main sequence'

+(Elbaz et al., 2007).
+This is not surprising because, in the first place, ULIRGs are defined by their enormous IR luminosities powered by intense star-formation and in order to be defined as ULIRGs they should have $172 \leq SFR(IR) \leq 1721$ .
 So their position on the y-axis is a pure selection effect and we expect them to have higher SFRs compared to normal star forming galaxies.
-We note that Figure 4.11 includes type 2 AGNs, LINERs and composites.
+We note that Figure 4.14 includes type 2 AGNs, LINERs and composites.
 As mentioned earlier, even the AGN has a contribution to $L{IR}$ , the measured IR luminosities are mainly dominated by the FIR emission.
-As mentioned in §4.3.4 the average AGN contamination is $\sim$ 40.0% (Veilleux et al., 2009).
-But the offset of the local ULIRGs from the 'main sequence' relations from $z \sim 0.2$ is relatively large and it can not be attributed to the AGN contribution in the SFR(IR) estimates alone.
+A possible AGN contribution can only cause a small increase (a few per cent at most) in SFR(IR).
+The offset of the local ULIRGs from the 'main sequence' relations from $z \sim 0.2$ is relatively large can not be attributed to any possible AGN contribution in the SFR(IR) estimates.